-Multi-instrumentalist singer-songwriter Olivia Nied and musician-poet-performer Doctora Xingona Diana Alvarez will co-headline Stage 33 Live, 33 Bridge Street in Bellows Falls VT on Sunday, August 27, 2023, at 3:00 PM.
+Multi-instrumentalist singer-songwriter Olivia Nied and musician-poet-performer Doctora Xingona Diana Alvarez will co-headline a 3:00 matinee at Stage 33 Live, 33 Bridge Street in Bellows Falls VT on Sunday, August 27, 2023.
+LGBTQIA+ and allies friendly.
+Masks are required at this event — one of the performers is immuno-compromised.
+The venue will have disposable masks available.
 Tickets are $10 in advance or $15 at the door.
 Limited seating; the event will be recorded and filmed.
 Read the press release.

 Diana Alvarez and Olivia Nied to Co-Headline Stage 33 Live